Type 212CD submarine: Submarine design

+The submarines will be based on, but nearly twice the size of the current Type 212A class and features a new stealth design—the hull will be diamond-shaped to reduce its signature on enemy active sonars.

 Critical design review

 In August 2024, the Norwegian Ministry of Defence announced having completed the design review of the Type 212CD programme.
 As a result of completing the Critical Design Review (CDR), the production of the submarines will be intensified.